Discoverer 12: Mission

-Launched 29 Jun 1960 at 22:00:44 GMT from Vandenberg LC 75-3-4 by a Thor DM-21 Agena-A rocket, the mission ended in failure when the Agena second stage malfunctioned.
+Launch took place 29 Jun 1960 at 22:00:44 GMT from Vandenberg LC 75-3-4 by a Thor DM-21 Agena-A rocket.Booster performance was normal through the Thor burn.
+After staging and Agena ignition, a malfunction of the horizon sensor caused the Agena to point six degrees downward of where it should have been and as a result it fell into the Pacific Ocean instead of attaining orbit.